M31i55a/windowsMate-Thuki/README.md

 ```

 For the full architecture and security philosophy behind the sandbox, see [`sandbox/README.md`](sandbox/README.md).

+#### Option C: Online Models via OpenRouter (No local install needed)

+If you prefer not to install Ollama, you can use cloud models instead.
+Mate integrates with **[OpenRouter](https://openrouter.ai)**, giving you access to GPT-4o, Claude Sonnet 4, Gemini 2.5, Llama 4, DeepSeek R1, and more.

+1. Create a free account at [openrouter.ai](https://openrouter.ai) and copy your API key.
+2. Launch Mate, open the model picker, and switch to **Online** mode.
+3. Paste your API key and pick a model.
+Done — no local setup required.

+> **Privacy note:** In online mode, your messages are sent to the selected cloud provider.
+For `/screen` screenshots and agent mode (`/do`) screenshots, Mate will ask for explicit consent before sending any screen data off-device.

 ### Step 2: Setup the search sandbox (Optional, required for /search)